 Figure 4.
-Left: COS spectrum of the region surrounding the N V absorption doublet in Mrk 817 from 2020-12-18 (black).
-The data are binned by 8 pixels ( $\sim$ 1 resolution element) and are plotted as a function of observed wavelength.
+Left: COS spectrum of the region surrounding the N v absorption doublet in Mrk 817 from 2020 December 18 (black).
+The data are binned by 8 pixels (\sim 1 resolution element) and are plotted as a function of observed wavelength.
 The best-fit emission model is in green, and the best-fit model including both broad and narrow absorption is in orange.
 The model continuum is in blue.
 The red arrow represents the continuum depth, and we compare it to the depths of both the blue and the red transitions as measured from the total emission model.
 Note that the blue line has the same depth as the continuum, but that the red line is slightly shallower.
-The deep trough bluewards of N V is due to foreground interstellar lines: Si II 1260.42Å (strongest line) and S II 1259.52Å (weak dip on the blue side).
-Right: Same as left, but for the region surrounding the broad and narrow O VI absorption doublets.
+The deep trough bluewards of N v is due to foreground interstellar lines: Si II 1260.42 Å (strongest line) and S II 1259.52 Å (weak dip on the blue side).
+Right: the same as the left panel, but for the region surrounding the broad and narrow O VI absorption doublets.
 Both the blue and the red transitions have the same depth as the continuum, indicating saturation and full coverage of the continuum emission.